 Buckingham Palace is one of the biggest mansions in the world

-1. Istana Nurul Iman Palace, Brunei
+1. Istana Nurul Iman Palace, Brunei – 2.15 million square feet

 With 1,788 rooms, a mosque and 257 bathrooms, Istana Nurul Iman Palace is the biggest mansion in the world.
-Also known as The Light of Faith Palace, it was designed by Leonardo Locsin and cost $1.4 billion to build in 1984.
+Also known as The Light of Faith Palace, it was designed by Leonardo Locsin and cost a colossal $1.4 billion to build in 1984.

 The palace’s gold domes and vaulted roofs are a combination of Malay and Islamic architecture.
 As well as being a private home, this is a place where foreign dignitaries are entertained.